Agreeing adjustments

 As volunteers, developing positive relationships and working in partnership with members, and parents and carers is key to supporting the successful inclusion of members with additional needs in Scouts.

 Engaging with and talking to parents and carers when a young person joins Scouts, or moves sections, will help them to better understand what we do in Scouts.
-You can use the parent/carer framework, parent/carer questionnaire, and individual support plan templates to plan and support these conversations.
+You can use our tips for starting these conversations, the individual support plan and the supporting template to plan and support these conversations.
 The young person’s needs should always be centered throughout these conversations and prioritised above any communication challenges.

 Making reasonable adjustments